N. T. Rama Rao Jr.: 2022–present: RRR and global recognition

-S. S. Rajamouli's magnum opus RRR, where Rao playing 20th century freedom fighter Komaram Bheem, opened to massive success.
-The film marked Rao's return after three years, mainly due to the production setbacks caused by the COVID-19 Pandemic.
+In 2022, Rama Rao Jr. starred in S. S. Rajamouli’s magnum opus, RRR, portraying the 20th-century Indian revolutionary Komaram Bheem.
+At the time of its release, the film was the most expensive Indian production ever made.
+It marked his fourth collaboration with Rajamouli and served as Rao’s return to the screen after three years, primarily due to production setbacks caused by the COVID-19 pandemic.
+The film became a global phenomenon and one of the highest-grossing Indian films in history.
+It registered the biggest opening day for an Indian film at the time, earning ₹223 crore worldwide.
+RRR earned several national and international accolades, including the first Academy Award for an Indian film, a Golden Globe, and a Critics' Choice Award.
+Rao’s performance earned him pan-India fame and international recognition, including a nomination for Best Actor in an Action Movie at the Critics' Choice Super Awards.
+In 2023, he made history by becoming the first Indian actor to be featured on an Oscars Best Actor predictions list.
+That same year, the Academy of Motion Picture Arts and Sciences included Rama Rao Jr. in its new member class of actors, inviting him to join the prestigious body that oversees the Oscars.

-Rao reunited with Koratala Siva after Janatha Garage for a two-part period action series with the first film, Devara: Part 1, released in 2024.
-The film opened to mixed reviews, while critics praised Rao's performance as the titular character.
-It was a commercial success, earning ₹500 crore worldwide.

-In 2025, Rao made his Hindi debut with Ayan Mukerji's War 2 where he co-starred opposite Hrithik Roshan and Kiara Advani.
-The film received mixed-to-negative reviews from critics and audiences alike, although his performance was well received.
-The film underperformed commercially and was a box-office bomb.
+He later reunited with director Koratala Siva for a two-part period action series.
+The first instalment, Devara: Part 1, was released in 2024.
+While the film opened to mixed reviews, critics widely praised Rao's performance in the titular role.
+It was a major commercial success, grossing over ₹150 crore on its opening day and eventually surpassing ₹500 crore worldwide.
+In 2025, he made his Bollywood debut in YRF Spy Universe's War 2, directed by Ayan Mukerji and co-starring Hrithik Roshan.
+Although his performance was well received, the film earned mixed to negative reviews from both critics and audiences and underperformed at the box office.

 Upcoming projects

-Rao will work with director Prashanth Neel in their maiden collaboration.
+Rama Rao Jr. will work with director Prashanth Neel in their maiden collaboration.
 He will also collaborate with director Nelson for an untitled project produced by Sithara Entertainments.
 Rao will also reunite with Koratala Siva for the sequel, to Devara: Part 1 titled Devara: Part 2.

 Television

-Rao hosted the reality show, Bigg Boss 1 that was broadcast on the Star Maa.
+N. T. Rama Rao Jr. hosted the reality show, Bigg Boss 1 that was broadcast on the Star Maa.
 Rao's television debut was a huge success and had a record breaking ratings for Star Maa, making it the number one channel among all the shows.
 Hindustan Times (22 April 2016).
 Retrieved 10 December 2018.The show began airing from 15 July 2017.
 He has also been as a guest in Telugu reality game show Meelo Evaru Koteeswarudu and Telugu reality dance shows Dhee 2 and Dhee 10.
 In February 2021, he was confirmed to be the host of Evaru Meelo Koteeswarulu.
 Later, on 10 July 2021, he joined the production of the show.